C. K. Narayanan Kutty

 C. K. Narayanan Kutty (15 February 1927 – 28 April 2009) was an Indian politician.
 He represented Parali constituency in the first Kerala Legislative Assembly.

 Life

 Narayanan Kutty had graduated from the Thrissur Kerala Varma College.
 He is also a graduate in law from the Madras Law College and practised in the Palakkad Bar.
-Narayanan Kutty was an active member in the Students Federation of India.
+Narayanan Kutty was an active member in the AISF All India Students' Federation.
 Later he became a member of the Communist party.
 In 1957, he contested from the Parli bilingual assembly and won against K Gopalakrishnan Nair of the Congress by a margin of 7,631 votes.
 Narayanankutty was a close associate of Communist leaders such as E M S Namboodiripad, C Achutha Menon and M N Govindan Nair.